The Ultimate Guide to Instagram Reels

 As you’re scrolling, you may notice some Reels have a “Featured” label above the caption.

-According to Instagram, “If your reel is featured in Explore, you’ll receive a notification.
+According to Instagram, “If your reel is featured, you’ll receive a notification.
 Featured reels are a selection of public reels chosen by Instagram to help you discover original content we hope will entertain and inspire you.”

 And just like TikTok, if you find a song or audio clip you like, you can tap the music and select “Use Audio”.

 On top of selecting and adding music, there are a number of handy video editing tools to explore.
-A video countdown timer, the option to adjust your video’s speed, and a library of video effects to choose from.
+The option to trim and delete video clips, a video countdown timer, the option to adjust your video’s speed, and a library of video effects to choose from.

 When creating a Reel, you can choose to film video clips on the spot or upload from your camera roll.
 Once you’re happy with the clips, you can use the draw and text tools and choose from a selection of Instagram stickers.